JefeNovato044/DigitalEconomy/Week03/Week03.md

 ### Identify the historical stages of the development of technology.

-Identify the historical stages of the development of technology.

 In the following image, we can take a look at the amount of time it took for a new technology to reach a state of mass adoption.
 Every technology was invented to solve a problem.
 For example, search engines were created to segregate massive amounts of online data and pick out the most relevant ones.
 With every new upgrade, technology keeps improving.
 Platforms get better and expand what they can accomplish.
 The more often this happens, technology evolves to become the vital necessity it is today.